redwerk/django-painless-seo/README.md

     sync_seo_models :: initializes the seo metadata info and initializes its with the default value for each of the languages declared in settings.

-    reset_seo_models :: resets the SEO info that has not been manually modified into its current default value.

 ## SEO Output